WillBooster/wbfy/README.md

 ## Philosophy

-This tool must keep idempotency, i.e., it always yield the same result when a user applies this tool to a project even multiple times.
+This tool must keep idempotency, i.e., it always yields the same result when a user applies this tool to a project even multiple times.

 ## Motivation